1065094/logistic_growth/README.md

 - **This can also be worked out with t just before it plateaus to discerne a more accurate K value, rather than just reading the plateau.
 Can refer to document where t tends to infinity, K.**
     -  [1000000000]

-## Question 2
+## Question Two
 To work out what N is at t = 4980 minutes, we need to use the equation N(t) = N0 * e^(rt)
 N(t) = 1929 * e^(0.0301937*4980)
 N(t) = 3.871324471973285 + 68
-This for our exponentinal model.
+This for our exponential model.
 This is much larger than the logisitic population growth. **(Provide the number and the assumptions used to support and ascertain this number)**.
 This is because it assumes resources are no longer limited, **provide examples and extended answer.**

 ## Question Three
+Upload the link to the post-it cloud once committed should be in the dev.
+- Mention that we tried to superimpose but rather put them next to each other to compare due to differences in the y-axis.
+This was a limitation.